adoptium/ci-jenkins-pipelines/docs/ARCHITECTURE.md

 This are invoked by the parent pipeline job and each build creates the archives/installers for a given platform.
 The majority of this code is defined in [openjdk_build_pipeline.groovy](https://github.com/adoptium/temurin-build/blob/master/pipelines/build/common/openjdk_build_pipeline.groovy)

-#### adopt-shared-lib

-The [adopt-shared-lib](https://github.com/adoptium/temurin-build/tree/master/pipelines/library/src) is a Groovy library that provides a number of helper classes to the other parts of the build process such as a version parser, metadata file and build configuration definitions.